-Like the Peace, the act of sharing Communion every Sunday was not commonplace until a little over thirty years ago.
+Like the Peace, the act of sharing Communion every Sunday was not commonplace until the late 1970s.
 The Episcopal Church preferred the service of Morning Prayer and had Communion only occasionally.
 But with the "new" Prayer Book (that's in quotations because it came out when Jimmy Carter was president), the church shifted to Communion every Sunday.

 So what happens when we receive Communion?
 What's really going on?
-Well, I'll give you two answers.
+I'll give you two answers.
 The first is going to sound like I'm copping out, which I am, but for good reason.
-The second will take up the rest of this discussion.
 The first answer to what's really going on is this: "I have no idea."
 Seriously - the mystery of the Eucharist is way beyond my pay grade.
 I do know that something is happening because of the nourishment and joy that people receive when they receive Communion, but don't ask me to do the math.

 That being said, here's the second answer.
 When we share the bread and wine, we are completing the Eucharistic moment that began with the prayer of consecration.
-No one can give you a satisfactory answer to when the bread and wine becomes the Body and Blood of Christ.
+No one can give you a satisfactory answer as to the exact moment when the bread and wine becomes the Body and Blood of Christ.
 If we could, then the words we say would be magic - hocus pocus, if you will.
 (By the way, those magic words come from the Latin for "This is my Body."
 Cool, huh?).
 Rather, the blessing of the bread and wine takes the entire Eucharistic moment and culminates in the sharing of the Body and Blood.
 If we consecrated the elements and then didn't share them with one another, that would seem strange, right?

 The Body and Blood of Christ are meant to be shared.
 We take in the bread and the wine; thus we partake of the Body and Blood of Christ.
 But, we too, are members of that same Body.
 So when we partake of Holy Communion, Christ nourishes us with the sharing of his Body so that we can share of ourselves as his Body.
 We share our gifts as we do God's work in the world.
 And the sharing of Christ in the Eucharist nourishes and empowers us to do so, and to do so together, as the one Body.
+The peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God, and of God's Son Jesus Christ our Lord; and the blessing of God Almighty, the Father, the Son, and the Holy Spirit, be amongst you, and remain with you always.
+Amen.